 – Jim Rohn

-Truly powerful presentations evoke emotions – engage the audience by demonstrating that even apparently different people, share common experiences.
-Interacting with your audience and telling your own story, lends authenticity to your message and provides a reason for the audience to listen.
+Truly powerful presentations evoke emotions and engage the audience by demonstrating that even apparently different people share common experiences.
+Interacting with your audience and telling your own story – these are the kinds of things that lend authenticity to your message and provide a reason for the audience to listen.

 3. Know Your Stuff